sasa27/COnfECt/README.md

 The goal of this step is to join LTSs that contain similar events, and model behaviours of the same component.

 Three strategies are implemented:
-- the **Strict** strategy, where we want limit the over-generalisation. we do not join LTSs, and we cannot repetitively call an other component.
+- the **Strict** strategy : we want limit the over-generalisation.
+We do not join LTSs, and we cannot repetitively call an other component.
 ![Alt text](figures/Strict.jpg "Example with Strict synchronisation")

-- the **Weak** strategy, where we want to reduce the number of components.
+- the **Weak** strategy : we want to reduce the number of components.
 We join LTSs, and allow repetitive call of an other component.
 ![Alt text](figures/Weak.jpg "Example with Weak synchronisation")

-- the **Strong** strategy, where we obtained a more general model.
+- the **Strong** strategy : we obtained a more general model.
 We join LTSs, and each LTS can call any other LTS anytime.
 ![Alt text](figures/Strong.jpg "Example with Strong synchronisation")

-Then the models are generalised with the second step of KTails, to obtain the final LTSs.
+Then the models are generalised with the second step of kTail, to obtain the final LTSs.

 ## Contents
 **traces/** contains the different test cases (*Exp1-Exp7*, and test cases for the time execution).